West Nile Virus

 The virus lives in and multiplies in birds.
 Mosquitoes become infected when they bite and draw blood from infected birds.
 Mosquitoes may then transmit the virus to humans and animals.

-When West Nile virus affects the brain, symptoms may include headache, high fever, stiff neck, reduced attention to surroundings, disorientation, tremors, convulsions, muscle weakness or paralysis, and coma.
+When West Nile virus affects the brain, symptoms may include headache, high fever, stiff neck, reduced attention to surroundings, and disorientation.
+Symptoms may also include tremors, convulsions, muscle weakness or paralysis, and coma.

 No specific treatment is available for West Nile virus infection.
 Treatment for severe infection involves supportive care in a hospital to help the body fight the illness on its own.
 In a few cases the infection is fatal.